Helmut Horten: Personal life

 In 1960, Horten met 19-year-old Austrian Heidi Jelinek, a woman 32 years his junior, in a hotel bar in Velden am Wörthersee.
 The couple married on 23 July 1966 in Düsseldorf-Lohausen and moved to Croglio in the Swiss canton of Ticino at the end of 1968.
-Horten enjoyed living the life of a wealthy man: he owned a BAC 1-11 as a private jet, a series of private yachts named after Carinthia, and a villa in Mülheim an der Ruhr.
+Horten owned a BAC 1-11 as a private jet, a series of private yachts named after Carinthia, and a villa in Mülheim an der Ruhr.
 In Duisburg, the centre of his business activities, he made donations to the tennis club, the carnival and the zoo.
 The Helmut Horten Stiftung promotes medical research.

 His widow inherited his $1 billion fortune and lived between homes in Croglio, Lyford Cay, by the Wörthersee in Austria and a penthouse in Vienna.
-Rated within the world's 500 richest people by Forbes, she also commissioned and owned one of the world's largest yachts, the Carinthia VII.
+Considered one of the world's 500 richest people by Forbes, she also commissioned and owned one of the world's largest yachts, the Carinthia VII.
+Due to controversy over the source of the Horten fortune, Christie's committed to contributing a portion of the profits from Heidi Horten's posthumous jewellery sale to Holocaust education and related causes.
+On 31 August 2023, Christie's cancelled the auction entirely after Jewish charities and organizations refused to accept any monies related to the sale.